 Designed for working professionals, all of our postgraduate courses are available wholly online with teaching and learning through BTI’s dedicated online learning platform, and using tools of remote working.

-Our Master of Professional Practice and Leadership is now available to study anywhere in the world, so you could be in London or Mumbai and part of our BTI student whānau.
+Our postgraduate programmes (Master of Professional Practice & Leadership, and Postgraduate Certificate in Responding to Trauma) are now available to study anywhere in the world, so you could be in London or Mumbai and be part of our BTI student whānau.

 BTI Online is the student portal.
 For new students, your BTIonline username and password will be emailed to you prior to your study beginning.